FullerIT/FITImagingTools/README.md

 If you made a mistake with the mounted image, you can discard the changes run
 > discardmnt.cmd

+## Drivers during PE start up
+Place drivers in "drivers" or "autodrivers" in the media folder in the build environment to copy to each flash drive when they are built.
+Use 'autodrivers' for automatic loading on PE start up via bootmenu64.cmd or 'drivers' for manually loading via the drivers menu option.

+## Sysprep script
+Place the !FITImage folder at the same level as "Windows" folder on your Golden Image that you intend to capture.
+You can use that powershell script to generate a quick OOBE unattend file, clean AppX packages and to start the sysprep with unattend.
+The folder is a good place to put files that you realize you need to run manually after the image is deployed, such as software to run after the install that doesn't cooperate well when imaged.

+## Creating the USB
+Get a clean USB and insert it into your technician PC.
+Run
+> 1prepUSB.cmd

+This should create the partition table, if you get errors just run it a second time, sometimes another process grabs the file system before it can be formatted and it freaks out.
+You should see two partitions showing up named WINPE and Images now.

+Then run
+> 2makeusbpe.cmd

+This will place the pe files onto the flash drive's WinPE partition.

+Some mount scripts are included in case you need to modify the default PE image.

 Once the USB is created, place it in the Golden Image system and press F12 or F10 or whatever to confirm the boot menu button, make a note of it.
+You may also want to confirm that diskpart can see the local disk, you can just run diskpart and then 'list disk' to confirm you see more than just the USB disk.
+See troubleshooting below if you just see one disk.

 Boot the Golden Image normally and do the typical cleanup items:
 * Run disk cleanup as Administrator and select all the options